The Undertaker: Return of the Deadman (2004–2007)

-In January 2006 at the Royal Rumble, The Undertaker returned on a horse-drawn cart during Kurt Angle's celebration of his World Heavyweight Championship defense against Mark Henry.
+At the Royal Rumble on January 29, 2006, The Undertaker returned on a horse-drawn cart during Kurt Angle's celebration of his World Heavyweight Championship defense against Mark Henry.
 In this appearance, The Undertaker signaled for a title shot by using his supernatural powers to collapse the wrestling ring that Angle stood in as a means to spook him.
-As part of their storyline angle, The Undertaker lost his match with Angle at No Way Out after a 30-minute bout—described as underrated and among Undertaker's top matches, in which he versatilely took to a more ground-based submission style to combat Angle's trademarked freestyle wrestling.
+As part of their storyline angle, The Undertaker lost his match with Angle at No Way Out on February 19 after a 30-minute bout—described as underrated and among The Undertaker's top matches, in which he versatilely took to a more ground-based submission style to combat Angle's trademarked freestyle wrestling.
 The Undertaker cornered Angle after the match and told him he was not finished with him.
-In a rematch with Angle (similarly described as underrated and among The Undertaker's top matches that utilized the wrestling styles of their previous encounter on the March 3 edition of SmackDown!)
+In a rematch with Angle (similarly described as underrated and among The Undertaker's top matches that utilized the wrestling styles of their previous encounter on the March 3 episode of SmackDown!)
 Henry attacked The Undertaker from behind, costing him the title.
-This led to The Undertaker challenging Henry to a casket match at WrestleMania 22 and Henry vowing to end The Undertaker's WrestleMania winning Streak.
+This led to The Undertaker challenging Henry to a casket match at WrestleMania 22 on April 2 and Henry vowing to end The Undertaker's WrestleMania winning Streak.
 The match resulted in The Undertaker sealing Henry in the casket, winning the match and extending his streak to 14–0 at WrestleMania.
-During a rematch on the next edition of SmackDown!, The Great Khali made his debut and assaulted The Undertaker to transition into a new storyline.
+During a rematch on the next episode of SmackDown!, The Undertaker was assaulted by the debuting Great Khali.